M-MSilva/Predict-The-Status-of-Loan_End-to-End-Project/README.md

 ## Important notes about the project

 This project was built with numerous tools and technologies, this is a summary document.
-Therefore, if you want to obtain more statistical and computational information, see [Google Colaboratory](https://github.com/M-MSilva/Predict-The-Status-of-Loan-End-to-End-Project/blob/master/ColabProject/Loan_Application_Forecast_End_to_End_Project.ipynb), to read about the conclusions found about the project, analyze the [Report](https://github.com/M-MSilva/Predict-The-Status-of-Loan-End-to-End-Project/blob/master/Report/Loan_Project_M_MSilva.pdf).
+Therefore, if you want to obtain more statistical and computational information see [Google Colaboratory](https://github.com/M-MSilva/Predict-The-Status-of-Loan-End-to-End-Project/blob/master/ColabProject/Loan_Application_Forecast_End_to_End_Project.ipynb), to read about the conclusions found about the project, analyze the [Report](https://github.com/M-MSilva/Predict-The-Status-of-Loan-End-to-End-Project/blob/master/Report/Loan_Project_M_MSilva.pdf).
 Access the application created in [Web App](https://loan-predict-mm.herokuapp.com/).

 ## About this project